hyperledger/iroha-docker/README.md

 1) ./utils-scripts/bash.sh
 2) cd /mnt/iroha/build && make

-You can now run ./utils-scripts/run-iroha.sh -f 1 -l 4 and the recent changes will take affect.
+You can now run:
+./utils-scripts/run-iroha.sh -f 1 -l 4
+and the recent changes will take affect.

 ## 3. iroha-build
 [iroha-build](iroha-build/) contains building scripts for IROHA on your non dockernized environment.